-It doesn’t matter if you want to get stronger, more athletic or even just look better in those new jeans, glute kickbacks need a place in your routine!
+It doesn’t matter if you want to get stronger, more athletic or even just look better, glute kickbacks need a place in your routine!

 Why Do Cable Glute Kickbacks?